pjanec/dirigent/README.md

 An app with same name can appear in multiple plans.
 In each plan it can be defined with different parameters.
 The parameters get applied when the app is being launched as part of the plan.

+When starting an app, Dirigent sets the DIRIGENT_PLAN environment variable to the plan name the app belongs to.

 ### Adopting apps

 If a plan references an app that is already running (possibly started as part of a different plan executed before), the new plan does not try to start the app again or restart it.
 The app is left running with its original parameters.
 The new plan acts as if that app have been started by the plan.